nathanielxd/simple-lan-chat/README.md

 A simple app that allows users on the same LAN to chat through basic UDP packets.

-## Install

-Clone this project and run it in Flutter.

 ### Built With Flutter and Dart